 For now, the friendly enclaves afforded them by those who drew the congressional districts protect a majority of House Republicans.
 GOP gubernatorial candidates and other statewide political hopefuls also have some shelter because nonfederal races tend to be fought in a slightly less ideologically driven context, and are less affected by politics out of state and in Washington.
 But for Republicans who want their party to do more than simply hold a majority of the House—particularly those who hope to gain more than just one-third of the governing responsibility—the GOP needs to stop digging holes and start filling some in.

-This article appears in the Jan.
-19, 2013, edition of National Journal as Digging Their Graves.
+This article appears in the January 19, 2013 edition of National Journal Magazine as Digging Their Graves.